-“You have the good,” he says, putting his right hand on the ask in front off him, “and the bad, “ the left hand comes down, “and you’re right in the middle with the crew, a group of y’all.
+“You have the good,” he says, putting his right hand on the desk in front of him, “and the bad,” the left hand comes down, “and you’re right in the middle with the crew, a group of y’all.

 “Everybody’s starting to fall and your friends are in here now,” he says, lifting his left hand.
 “If you go with your friends, you usually end up there, so you have to stand for something.”

 So the two stood for the future, for working hard and keeping clean.
 And they stood next to each other, while still choosing their own paths.

 “They had character,” remembers their basketball coach, Bruno, who has since stepped down.